Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-We used \textsc{your}\cite{your} to ingest, pre-process the data and search for single pulses.
-The \textsc{PSRFITS} data were converted to a single total intensity \textsc{filterbank} using \texttt{your\_writer.py}.
-A composite RFI filter, which uses Savgol\cite{agarwal2019} and Spectral Kurtosis\cite{nita2010} filters with a 4$\sigma$ threshold and Savgol filter window of 15 channels to identify and mask frequency channels, was applied during the conversion process.
-The RFI mitigated \textsc{filterbank} was searched for single pulses using \texttt{your\_heimdall.py} which runs \textsc{heimdall}\cite{barsdell2012heimdall} on the data.
-The data was searched in a prior DM range of 1000-1400\,\dmunits\ and maximum boxcar width of 50~ms. Astrophysical bursts were identified from the resulting candidates using the machine learning classifier \textsc{FETCH}\cite{fetch2020} and through manual inspection.
+We used {the software package} \textsc{your} \cite{your} to ingest, pre-process the data and search for single pulses.
+The data were stored in \textsc{psrfits} \cite{Hotan2004_psrfits} format and were converted to a single total intensity \textsc{filterbank} \cite{filterbank} format using \texttt{your\_writer.py}.
+A composite {radio frequency interference} (RFI) filter, which uses Savgol \cite{agarwal2019} and Spectral Kurtosis \cite{nita2010} filters with a 4$\sigma$ threshold and Savgol filter window of 15 channels to identify and mask frequency channels, was applied during the conversion process.
+The RFI mitigated \textsc{filterbank} data was searched for single pulses using \texttt{your\_heimdall.py}, which runs {the package} \textsc{heimdall} \cite{barsdell2012heimdall} on the data.
+The data was searched {for using} a prior DM range of 1000-1400\,\dmunits\ and maximum boxcar width of 50~ms. Astrophysical bursts were identified from the resulting candidates using the machine learning classifier \textsc{fetch} \cite{fetch2020} and through manual inspection.
 L-Band data yielded 9 bursts above $\rm S/N > 10$, the brightest one with a $S/N$ of 75.
-Some of these bursts were also detected by GREENBURST\cite{Agarwal+greenburst+2020}, which is the realtime detection system at GBT.
-For the C-Band data, we noted that we were missing bursts due to the large observing bandwidth of 4~GHz, combined with the band-limited properties of the bursts themselves.
-Since most repeaters show band-limited spectral nature \cite{aggarwal_121102}, we decided to do a sub-banded search on the C-Band data.
-We divided the total bandwidth into non-overlapping subbands of bandwidth 750~MHz and 1500~MHz, and then ran the search pipeline mentioned above.
-This yielded 6, 2 and 8 bursts in Epoch 1, 2 and 3 of the C-Band observations above a threshold of $\rm S/N >10$.
+Some of these bursts were also detected by GREENBURST \cite{Agarwal+greenburst+2020}, the realtime detection system at GBT. {Because} most repeaters show narrow banded spectra \cite{aggarwal_121102,Pleunis2021Chime}, we {performed} a sub-banded search on the C-Band data.
+The total bandwidth was divided into non-overlapping sub-bands of bandwidth 750~MHz and 1500~MHz, and then ran the search pipelines as above.
+This sub-banded search yielded 6, 2, and 8 bursts in Epochs 1, 2, and 3 of the C-Band observations above a threshold of $\rm S/N >10$. {Several of these bursts had been missed} when the search was done on the 4 GHz bandwidth data.